 I'm horrible at snapping my fingers.
 I've kind of learned how to do it with my right hand, but not very loudly, and never with my left hand.

-I've been living with chronic clinical depression since my early teens.
-I mostly keep it under control by medicating with 5-HTP supplements and a lamp for SAD (Seasonal Affective Disorder), but it still makes my life miserable sometimes.
+I have been living with chronic clinical depression since my early teens.
+I mostly keep it under control by medicating with 5-HTP supplements and a lamp for SAD (Seasonal Affective Disorder), but it still occasionally makes my life miserable.

 I fantasize about being a housespouse (i.e. a housewife) and raising a family, but have serious doubts that my dream will ever come to fruition because of several factors.

-Yes, I'm always this weird, even when there's nobody around to see it.
+Yes, I am always this weird, even when there's nobody around to see it.

 ... if the thought of messaging me gives you butterflies.